coachpo/last-whisper-backend/DICTATION_API.md

 ### Filtering and Search

-- Full-text search using SQLite FTS5
+- Simple text search using SQL LIKE
 - Filter by locale, difficulty, tags
 - Practice status filtering (practiced/unpracticed)
 - Date range filtering for attempts and stats